resnickmicah/nutrien_test_m_resnick/readme.md

+# Hello, hiring manager!

+I made modifications to this test suite as part of a previous application process.
+Daniel Stout, the other contributor to this repo, was my interviewer.
+The rest of this README was written by him, with some small modifications by yours truly when I updated the node version.

+---

 # The internet is broken

 We're trying to test https://the-internet.herokuapp.com/ but, it's going horribly.
 Goodness gracious, barely any tests are green.
 Please help us by doing the following: